How we are prepared for Brexit

 We’ve already made changes to the way we’re organised to ensure we can serve customers when the UK leaves the EU.

-We’ve made good progress on our Brexit plans.
-We have implemented our plan to use our banking entity in the Netherlands, NatWest Markets N.V., and began serving some of our non-UK EEA customers from this entity on 25 March 2019.
-We’ve also transferred our Western Europe Large Corporate business into NatWest Markets.
+We’ve been operating our banking entity in the Netherlands, NatWest Markets N.V. since 25 March 2019.
+We’re serving some of our non-UK EEA customers and have transferred our Western Europe Corporate Coverage business into NatWest Markets N.V.

 Based in Amsterdam, NatWest Markets N.V. has branches in London, Dublin, Frankfurt, Madrid, Milan, Paris and Stockholm.
 NatWest Markets N.V. offers the same products and services that NatWest Markets Plc provides from the UK, with connections to the market infrastructure providers needed to serve you, including trading venues and counterparty clearing houses.

-We also have new banking licences for our Branch in Frankfurt, which allows us continued access to Financial Market’s infrastructure in Germany to support Euro Payments and Euro Liquidity via the Bundesbank.
+We’ve established our NatWest Bank Branch in Frankfurt, which allows us continued access to Financial Markets infrastructure in Germany to support Euro Payments and Euro Liquidity via the Bundesbank.

-Our Ulster Bank Ireland DAC business will continue to provide services for our customers that live, invest and do business in Ireland.
+Our Ulster Bank Ireland DAC business will continue to provide services for our customers that live, invest and do business in the Republic of Ireland.

-We continue to work closely with the UK Government, Bank of England, HMT, our regulators, the PRA (Prudential Regulation Authority) and FCA (Financial Conduct Authority) as well as UK Finance – to help us understand what Brexit means for the Financial Services sector and regularly review our plans to ensure we’re ready to meet every eventuality.
+We continue to work closely with the UK Government, Bank of England, HMT, our regulators, the PRA (Prudential Regulation Authority) and FCA (Financial Conduct Authority) as well as UK Finance to help us understand what Brexit means for the Financial Services sector.